The bamboo plant is undeniably a thing of great beauty as it’s peaceful to look at and calming to the senses

-In China and Taiwan, the young shoots of the Oldham’s Bamboo are considered to be delectables owing to their sweet taste and a crisp texture, and it is a favorite amongst locals.
+In China and Taiwan, the young shoots of Oldham’s Bamboo are considered to be delectables owing to their sweet taste and crisp texture, and it is a favorite amongst locals.

 The culms are used for making furniture, but these aren’t really suited for construction.

-Runner bamboos are categorized and specified solely on the basis of their rooting characteristics.
-There are primarily two kinds of “rhizome developments” on the runner bamboos.
+Runner bamboo are categorized and specified solely on the basis of its rooting characteristics.
+There are primarily two kinds of “rhizome developments” on the runner bamboo.
 The runner bamboos exhibit monopodial or leptomorph rhizomes which are recognized for their unique, independent underground stems.

-Runner bamboos can be found in almost all climatic conditions of the world.
+Runner bamboo can be found in almost all climatic conditions of the world.

 Dwarf Green Stripe Bamboo

-The scientific name for the Dwarf Green Stripe Bamboo is Pleioblastus, and it belongs to the East Asian genus of the monopodial bamboo.
-It is native to Japan and China; and could also be largely found in Korea, Europe, New Zealand and in the Western Hemisphere.
+The scientific name for the Dwarf Green Stripe Bamboo is Pleioblastus, and it belongs to the East Asian genus of monopodial bamboo.
+It is native to Japan and China; and could also be largely found in Korea, Europe, New Zealand, and in the Western Hemisphere.

-This species of the runner bamboo could be recognized by their chartreuse leaves with green stripes.
+This species of runner bamboo could be recognized by its chartreuse leaves with green stripes.
 These look beautiful in the seasons of early summer and spring.